 To view the biographies of our Board members click the names below

-Melissa Ellison manages the foundation’s finances and human resources.
+Melissa Ellison joined the New York Foundation in 2002.
+Mrs. Ellison manages the foundation’s finances and human resources.
 She provides administrative support to the program staff and acts as a liaison to the foundation’s trustees.
-Prior to her current position, Mrs. Ellison served as program assistant and acting grants manager.
+Prior to her current position, Mrs. Ellison served as a program assistant and acting grants manager.
 Her other work experience includes positions as a financial assistant and education associate at St. Francis Xavier Action Youth Center.
 She was awarded an internship at the Municipal Credit Union by the African-American Credit Union Coalition.
 Mrs. Ellison holds a bachelor of science in business management and finance from CUNY Brooklyn College.
 She is a Certified Not-for-Profit Accounting Professional.

 Edna Iriarte came to the New York Foundation in 2009.
 As part of the program team, she evaluates grants, conducts site visits, writes recommendations for board review, and provides on-going support to community organizing and advocacy organizations.
 She manages the Summer Internship in Community Organizing program and represents the Foundation in the Fund for New Citizens and the New York City Youth Funders group.
 Edna’s philanthropic experience began with an internship in 1994 at the Norman Foundation.
 Later, at the New World Foundation, she played an important role in launching the Phoenix Fund for Workers and Communities and in developing an apprenticeship model for program associates.
 As a program officer with the Jessie Smith Noyes Foundation, she managed a portfolio of organizing groups dedicated to protect New York City’s environment and the health of its residents.
 In addition to her work in philanthropy, Edna conducted research informing the creation of La Fuente, a labor and community partnership that promoted immigrants’ and workers’ rights.
 Edna earned a master’s degree in urban planning from the Robert F. Wagner Graduate School of Public Service at New York University.
 She completed her bachelor’s degree in Spanish and Italian at Queens College of the City University of New York.
 The daughter of immigrant parents and originally from New York City’s Lower East Side, she lives with her compañero and her son in Jackson Heights, Queens.